-Pilot and demonstration projects funded through public - private partnerships contributes to risk mitigation for industries and helps inform on the feasibility, performance, costs and environmental impacts of decarbonization technologies.
+Pilot and demonstration projects funded through public-private partnerships contributes to risk mitigation for industries and helps inform on the feasibility, performance, costs and environmental impacts of decarbonisation technologies.
 Most countries already maintain government research and deployment programs.
-For example, the Horizon Europe has a total budget of 95.5 billion EUR (117 billion USD) for 2021-2027, of which 30% will be directed to green technology research.
-The EU has conducted several demonstration projects for emission intensive industries, such as the Ultra-Low Carbon Steel (ULCOS) project (Abdul Quader et al. 2016), which lead to several small scale pilot that are now going to larger scale firm pilots (e.g., HISARNA, HYBRIT and SIDERWIN).
-Supported by the EU, several cement firms are working together on the cement LEILAC project, where a new form of limestone calciner is being developed to concentrate the process CO2 emerging from quicklime production (about 60% of cement emissions) for eventual utilisation or geological storage (as one of many options for cement, see for example, Plaza et al. (2020)).
+For example, Horizon Europe has a total budget of 95.5 billion EUR (USD117 billion) for 2021-2027, of which 30% will be directed to green technology research.
+The EU has conducted several demonstration projects for emission-intensive industries, such as the Ultra-Low Carbon Steel (ULCOS) project (Abdul Quader et al. 2016), which led to several small-scale pilots that are now going to larger-scale firm pilots (e.g., HISARNA, HYBRIT and SIDERWIN).
+Supported by the EU, several cement firms are working together on the cement LEILAC project, where a new form of limestone calciner is being developed to concentrate the process CO2 emerging from quicklime production (about 60% of cement emissions) for eventual utilisation or geological storage (as one of many options for cement, see for example, Plaza et al. 2020).
 If LEILAC works, it is conceivable that existing cement plants globally that are located near CCS opportunities could have their emissions reduced by 60% with one major retrofit of the kiln.

-- 40 Once a technology has been demonstrated with scale up potential, the next stage is commercialization. - 41 This is a very expensive stage, where costs are not yet compensated by revenue (see, e.g., Åhman et al. - 42 (2018) and Nemet et al. (2018)).
-The H-DRI, SIDERWIN and LEILAC examples are all at the stage of - scaling up.
-Given the resource requirement, a diversified portfolio of investors and support is required - 44 to share the risk.
-LEILAC includes several firms, as did the UK Offshore Wind Accelerator. - 45 Government funds are also required and could be refunded in the future through an equity position, - 46 royalty or tax.
-Fast growing economies, which are adding new industrial capacity, can provide - 47 opportunities to pilot, demonstrate and scale-up new technologies, as shown by the rapid expansion of
+Once a technology has been demonstrated with scale-up potential, the next stage is commercialisation.
+This is a very expensive stage, where costs are not yet compensated by revenue (see, e.g., Åhman et al. 2018 and Nemet et al. 2018).
+The H-DRI, SIDERWIN and LEILAC examples are all at the stage of scaling up.
+Given the resource requirement, a diversified portfolio of investors and support is required to share the risk.
+LEILAC includes several firms, as did the UK Offshore Wind Accelerator.
+Government funds are also required and could be refunded in the future through an equity position, royalty or tax.
+Fast-growing economies, which are adding new industrial capacity, can provide opportunities to pilot, demonstrate and scale up new technologies, as shown by the rapid expansion of electric vehicle and solar panel production in China, which contributed to driving down costs (Nemet 2019; Hsieh et al. 2020; Jackson et al. 2021).

-- 1 electric vehicle and solar panel production in China, which contributed to driving down costs (Nemet - 2 2019; Jackson et al. 2021; Hsieh et al. 2020). - 3 Finally, large capital flows towards deployment of low GHG solutions will not materialise without a - 4 growing demand for low carbon materials and products that allows business opportunities.
-Policy will - 5 thus be needed to support the first niche markets which are essential for refining new decarbonized - 6 technologies, trouble shooting, and for building manufacturing economies of scale.
-Market creation - 7 does however go beyond the nurturing, shielding, and empowerment of early niches (Smith and Raven - 8 2012; Raven et al. 2016) and must also consider how to significantly re-shape existing markets to create - 9 space for decarbonized solutions and crowd out fossil-based ones (Mazzucato 2016).
+Finally, large capital flows towards deployment of low-GHG solutions will not materialise without a growing demand for low-carbon materials and products that allows business opportunities.
+Policy will thus be needed to support the first niche markets which are essential for refining new decarbonised technologies, troubleshooting, and for building manufacturing economies of scale.
+Market creation does however go beyond the nurturing, shielding, and empowerment of early niches (Smith and Raven 2012; Raven et al. 2016) and must also consider how to significantly reshape existing markets to create space for decarbonised solutions and crowd out fossil-based ones (Mazzucato 2016).